 Naturally, Asheville is where the Steep Canyon Rangers prepared for their 2017 national tour with three days of performances at the nationally-renowned venue, The Orange Peel.
-The Rangers will be on tour through August continuing their collaboration with actor/banjoist/comedian Steve Martin while also adding in comedian Martin Short to shows along the way.
-Tour stops span the United States, from Vermont to California.
+In 2018, The Rangers were back on tour through November, continuing their collaboration with actor/banjoist/comedian Steve Martin while also adding in comedian Martin Short to shows along the way.
+Tour stops spanned the United States and Canada.

 The band is bluegrass to the core but continues to evolve with a fresh sound and identity all its own.
 And, with a passionate and energetic on-stage style, they sure know how to put on a show.

 The Steep Canyon Rangers feature Woody Platt (acoustic guitar), Graham Sharp (banjo), Mike Guggino (mandolin), Nicky Sanders (fiddle), Mike Ashworth (box kit/cajon) and Barrett Smith (upright bass).

 In early 2018, the band launched its album, Out in the Open, with a major performance in Asheville, the band's home base.
 Out in the Open, debuted at #1 on the Bluegrass Billboard Charts.
 The Steep Canyon Rangers played a song off of the new album during a performance on the Tonight Show with Jimmy Fallon on May 3, 2018 -- the band's debut solo late night performance.

 The Steep Canyon Rangers have been pickin’ and strummin’ on tour for audiences for years but the band traces its humble beginnings back to North Carolina.